Way2Web/vue2-gr-model/README.md

 <gr-input v-gr-model="name"></gr-input>
 ```

 Note: this syncs with the `value` property.
-Except for `way-checkbox`, it syncs with the `checked` property.
+Except for `gr-checkbox`, it syncs with the `checked` property.

 ## Why is this necessary?